 I scooped up my precious fallen baby and the two of us cried enough tears to fill an entire IKEA store.

 As I clung to the Happy Baby, frantically trying to make sure he could still track my fingers and respond to my voice, I felt a heaviness take residence on my chest.

 How in the world could I let something like this happen??

-After all he’s been through – did I really just add a major fall to the list??????
+After all he’d been through – had I really just added a major fall to the list??????

 The guilt was palpable.

-The Happy Hubby and I worked together to make sure our son was okay.
+The hubs and I worked together to make sure our son was okay.
+I knew that he hadn’t hit his head on the way down – he’d landed on his side, so that was encouraging, but my heart was heavy with fear.
 After everyone had cried enough, there was nothing left to do but sleep, so we laid the Happy Baby down in his crib.

-As soon as the door to his room was shut, I disappeared into our bedroom, found a corner, got in the fetal position and wept.
+As soon as the door to his room was shut, I disappeared into our bedroom, found a corner, got into the fetal position and wept.